RitB13/OpenUp-AI/README.md

 ## 🔥 Why This Project Stands Out

-As a recruiter, here’s why this project deserves your attention:

 ✅ **Real-World Impact**: Tackles mental health with AI-driven empathy
 ✅ **ML-Powered Intelligence**: Emotion detection, few-shot prompting, and semantic retrieval
 ✅ **RAG Pipeline**: Combines LLMs with a fine-tuned semantic knowledge retriever